Official bilingualism in the public service of Canada: Ratio of native English-speakers to native French-speakers

 The percentage of French-speakers would, however, drop much further as a result of the replacement of a patronage-based appointment system with a merit-based system that was largely based upon the ability to perform efficiently in English.
 By 1946, according to figures presented in the House of Commons, native speakers of French had declined to only 13% of public service posts.
 At the time, French-speakers represented slightly under 30% of the Canadian population.
 This seems to have represented the low point, in terms of inequitably low representation for Francophones within the Public Service; by 1964, French-speakers had risen to 21.5% of the Public Service (which itself had grown to 137,000 officials, meaning that 29,500 French-speakers were employed by the federal government).
 Although this represented a substantial improvement, French-speakers at this time represented about 28% of Canada's population, and therefore continued to be underrepresented.
 Moreover, French-Canadians continued to be grouped at the bottom of the seniority scale: They represented 23.7% of junior employees earning less than $4,000 per year, but only 10.4% of senior officials with earnings in the highest category (over $15,000).

 By the early 1960s, the issue of Canada's seemingly perpetual inability to create an equitable distribution of jobs in the country's rapidly expanding public service was becoming a key grievance underlying Quebec nationalism.
 In 1961, a Royal Commission studying the structure of the federal bureaucracy organized a special committee to study the issue of bilingualism within the Public Service.
 The Commission's 1962 report included recommendations that the federal government “adopt active measures to develop bilingual capacities among its employees on a selective basis,” and that it more actively recruit qualified French Canadians who would have the potential to advance to the senior ranks of the federal administration.

 In part on the basis of this recommendation, the government of Prime Minister Lester B. Pearson established a Royal Commission on Bilingualism and Biculturalism, which made language reform within the public service one of its highest priorities.
 Book III of the Royal Commission's multi-volume report, published in 1969, recommended a radical redesign of the Public Service of Canada, in order to establish full equality between the two official languages in the federal administration, and a permanently equitable distribution of jobs, at all levels of seniority, between French-speaking and English-speaking Canadians.

 Recent increase in ratio of native French-speakers

 Since the report of the Royal Commission in 1969, the percentage of Francophones in the public service of Canada has increased, and the percentage of Anglophones has decreased.
-Both Francophones and Anglophones are overrepresented in the public service due to the number of Canadians who speak neither English nor French.

 When looking at public service positions in various regions of the country, the same trend has occurred; however it is much less pronounced outside of the national capital region surrounding Ottawa, Ontario and Gatineau, Quebec.